 While descriptions and words exist to describe different types of hearing loss, a few terms exist to standardize overall understanding of the hearing disability.
 First, hearing impairment refers to the "abnormality of structure or function that is physiological, psychological, or anatomical" and could also be defined as a "problem with hearing that is categorized by decreased sensitivity to sound in comparison to normal hearing" (Dr. G. Russell, personal communication, April 6, 2022).
 Hearing-impaired is now often considered a negative term because it suggests that people are not able to accomplish goals or complete certain tasks.
 Also, the term conveys the idea that something is damaged and/or below the standard, an idea that upsets people who do have a hearing disability.
 As a result, hearing-impaired can be an improper way to describe someone who has a hearing disability (Community and Culture, 2022).
-Hearing handicap which is the "way in which a hearing loss has a frustrating effect on individual roles or goals" (Dr. G. Russell, personal communication, April 6, 2022).
+Hearing disability is the "difficulty in performing socially useful functions due to hearing loss," and slightly different is hearing handicap which is the "way in which a hearing loss has a frustrating effect on individual roles or goals" (Dr. G. Russell, personal communication, April 6, 2022).
 The participants in this study self-identify with one or more descriptions as they noted in the interview.
 They may classify themselves as deaf, hard-of-hearing, hearing impaired, or hearing disabled.
 The participants of this study can hear with a hearing aid or assistive device as opposed to the Deaf community which considers "hearing loss as a key part of their personal identity and often use sign language as a primary form of communication" (Huyck, 2016).